abenz1267/walker/README.md

 ## Usage SSH Module

 In the searchbar type in: `<host> <username>`.
 Select the host you want.
 Enter.

+## Special Labels

+Modules can define a `special_label` which is used for AM.
+It only really makes sense, if a module returns one entry.
+This could be used to f.e. always have the websearch result have the same label, so you can activate it with the same label every time, even if you don't see it.

 ## Styling with typeahead enabled